-The main conservation measure established by the IATTC for skipjack is Resolution C-12-01, which includes an annual fishing closure for purse seine vessels greater than 182 tons carrying capacity.
+The main conservation measure established by the IATTC for skipjack is Resolution C-13-01, which includes an annual fishing closure for purse seine vessels greater than 182 tons carrying capacity.
 This measure calls for:

-- 1. A 62-day closure for purse seiners greater than 182 tons capacity in 2012 and 2013; - 2.
+- 1. A 62-day closure for purse seiners greater than 182 tons capacity through 2016; - 2.
 A seasonal closure of the purse seine fishery in an area known as "El Corralito", west of the Galapagos Islands, where catch rates of small bigeye are high; - 3.
 A full retention requirement for all purse seine vessels regarding bigeye, skipjack and yellowfin tunas;

 EPO SKJ Estimate Years Notes

-Recent catch 279 2011
+Recent catch 271 2012

-5-yr catch 234 2007-11
+5-yr catch 246 2008-12

 MSY N/A

-F/F MSY ≤I
+F/F {MSY} ≤I

-B/B MSY >
+B/B {MSY} >1

 TAC N/A